gschmutz/stream-processing-workshop/07c-iot-data-ingestion-sys-b-into-kafka/README.md

 docker exec -ti kcat kcat -b kafka-1:19092 -t vehicle_tracking_sysB -f "%k - %s" -q
 ```

-## Creating a Apache Nifi pipeline
+## Creating a Apache NiFi pipeline

 In a browser navigate to <https://dataplatform:18080/nifi> (make sure to replace `dataplatform` by the IP address of the machine where docker runs on,).
 We have enabled authentication for NiFi, therefore you have to use https to access it.
 Due to the use of a self-signed certificate, you have to initially confirm that the page is safe and you want to access the page.